Susan Krebs is a full-time Delegate who fights every day for her Carroll County constituents.

 Susan and her husband, Mark, raised their three children, Heather, Stacey and Brian in Eldersburg.
 During that time, Susan has been an active member of Wesley Freedom United Methodist Church.
 She serves on the Board of Directors for the church’s preschool, the Early Years Learning Center.
 She is the program coordinator for the Freedom District Lions Club and serves on the youth outreach committee and as a number of the SEEMORE support group for blind and visually impaired members of the community.

-Susan is a member of the Carroll Hospice Board of Trustees and is dedicated to compassionate care for terminally ill patients.
+Susan is a Chair of the Carroll Hospice Board of Trustees and is dedicated to compassionate care for terminally ill patients.
 She also works with the hospital on the Carroll County Health Services Corporation.

 Working to assure quality of life and long term care for senior citizens, Susan serves on the Long Term Care and Health Facilities and Occupations subcommittees in Annapolis and on Carroll Lutheran Village’s Advisory Board.